GoogleCloudDataproc/spark-bigquery-connector/CONTRIBUTING.md

 **Important**: If no profile is selected, then only the common artifacts are run.

 The integration and acceptance tests are disabled by default.
-In order to run it please add the followint profiles to the run:
+In order to run it please add the following profiles to the run:
 * Integration tests - `./mvnw failsafe:integration-test -Pdsv1_2.11,integration`
 * Acceptance tests - `./mvnw verify -Pdsv2_2.4,acceptance`